 I just love working with maps, as they are a stylish way of personalizing and adding interest to a craft.
 In the past I’ve used them to upcycle some chairs and to add vintage style to a suitcase.
 Decorating and crafting with maps is a great way to pay homage to a favorite destination or a place that you have lived.

-As I am now getting well into my Christmas crafting I thought an interesting decoration to make this year would be these 3D Map Stars.
-I have provided you with 2 free Map star printables so you can make your own: A vintage world map and a blank template.
+As I am now getting well into my Christmas crafting I thought an interesting decoration to make this year would be a 3D Map Star.
+In this post there are two free Map star printables.
+A vintage world map and a blank template.
 The blank template enables you to use a map that is special to you for your map star decoration.

 I have also discovered that this is a great teen craft.
-It’s the only craft I’ve been doing that my teenage boys have wanted to join in with.
-I think it’s because it involves maps and math?
-Not sure why.
+It’s one of the few crafts I’ve been doing that my teenage boys have wanted to join in with.
+I think it’s because it involves maps and math? .

 What you need to make a 3D Map Star

 - The free templates.
 3D star map template, or if using your own maps, the 3D blank star template.

 - If using your own maps you will need to scan these into your computer first, print and then use this paper to print the blank template onto.
-There are some lovely free downloadable maps at photoshoproadmap.com
+There are some lovely free downloadable maps at Pictureboxblue.com

-- Heavy paper, I use paper that is 240gsm.
+- Printer, heavy paper, I use paper that is 240gsm.
 You will need 4 sheets of A4 per star.